Learn about business insurance requirements and the most common policies for photographers and videographers in Georgia.

-The most common policies for photographers and videographers vary depending on a number of factors, including revenue, client contracts, and partnerships.
-The table below illustrates which policies might work best for your business type.
+The most common policies for photographers and videographers in Georgia vary depending on revenue, client contracts, partnerships, and other factors.

-Georgia workers’ compensation insurance: If an injury occurs on the job, medical fees and missed wages can result in tremendous financial loss.
+Photography or video production businesses in Georgia are required to carry workers’ compensation coverage if they have three or more employees.
+If an injury occurs on the job, medical fees and missed wages can result in tremendous financial loss.
 Workers’ compensation acts as a financial safety net when you or an employee has a work-related illness or injury.
-In Georgia, this form of coverage is required for all business with three or more workers.
+If you are a sole proprietor, the coverage is optional.

 According to an analysis of Insureon applications, the median cost of photography business insurance and video production insurance is about the same in Georgia as it is across the United States.

-Georgia photographers and videographers can expect to pay about $425 each year for a general liability policy, or $500 if they bundle it with commercial property insurance by purchasing a BOP.
-Errors and omissions coverage will run about $320 for Georgia photographers and videographers.
+Georgia photographers and videographers can expect to pay about $425 a year for a general liability policy, or $500 if they bundle it with commercial property insurance by purchasing a BOP.
+Errors and omissions coverage will cost about $320 for Georgia photographers and videographers.

-Insureon’s industry-leading technology helps photographers and videographers in Georgia save time and money shopping for insurance by comparing policies from dozens of top U.S. carriers.
-Simply apply online and review quotes for the policies that best fit your business needs.
-Our insurance specialists are licensed in Georgia and can answer your questions as you consider coverage.
+Insureon’s industry-leading technology helps photo and video professionals in Georgia save time and money shopping for insurance by comparing policies from top U.S. carriers.
+Start a free online application to review quotes for the policies that best fit your business.
+Our insurance agents are licensed in Georgia and can answer your questions as you consider coverage.

-To make the application go even quicker, have this information ready:
+To make the application go quicker, have this information ready:

-Apply for free photographer and videographer insurance quotes today.
+Apply for free photographer or videographer insurance quotes today.